 To assist with state tax filing, Carnegie Mellon University has arranged the online tax preparation software tool Sprintax to guide you through the state tax filing process and avoid late filing and/or late payment penalties and fines.

-For PA state tax information, you may call (888) 728-2937 to order a form or listen to automated responses to common questions, or visit: www.revenue.state.pa.us
+You may also call (888) 728-2937 to order a form or listen to automated responses to common questions.

 For more information, read PA publications, such as: